-Let’s face it, fibroids suck.
-They interfere with both your personal and work life, cause extremely unpredictable symptoms, and can even affect your chances of getting pregnant.
+Let’s face it, fibroids can cause pain and discomfort.
+They can also interfere with your personal and work life, cause unpredictable symptoms, as well as affect your chances of getting pregnant.

-When people first think of uterine fibroid symptoms, one typically pictures the common issues like heavy bleeding, frequent urination, bloating, cramping, or bleeding between periods.
-However, an often ignored symptom of uterine fibroids is lower back pain and pressure that often becomes more persistent as the fibroids grow.
+When most people first think of uterine fibroid symptoms, they usually picture common issues like heavy bleeding, frequent urination, bloating, cramping, or bleeding between periods.
+However, a lesser-known symptom of uterine fibroids is lower back pain and pressure that becomes more persistent as the fibroids grow.

 Check out the video below to gain a better understanding of what to expect with fibroid pain.